 Scaling and root planing: non-surgical periodontal therapy

-Non-surgical treatment using scaling and root planing is the cornerstone of effective periodontal therapy, and Dr. Blaustein offers this deep-cleaning procedure under local anesthetic in his Chelsea, NYC office.
-Both are generally followed by adjunctive treatments like antimicrobials such as Chlorhexidine to control gingivitis and prevent further plaque build-up.
+Non-surgical treatment such as scaling and root planing is the cornerstone of effective periodontal therapy, and Dr. Blaustein offers this deep-cleaning procedure under local anesthetic in his Chelsea, NYC office.
+Adjunctive antimicrobial therapy may follow active therapy if needed.

 Scaling and root planing is a meticulous cleaning of the tooth’s deep root surfaces to remove tartar and hardened plaque (calculus) from gum pockets.
 The treatment also eradicates harmful toxins produced by bacteria.
 Both are performed using a combination of hand instruments and electronic ultrasonic scalers, intended to minimize discomfort.
 The ultrasonic scaler vibrates at a high frequency to remove plaque, calculus and other debris, which is washed away with the instrument’s water irrigation.

-Dr. Blaustein typically starts with the ultrasonic instrument for removing large plaque deposits from the roots and crowns of the teeth.
-Hand instruments called periodontal curettes are also used to ensure the tooth’s surface is smooth and clean.
-Antiobiotic gels may be applied within deep periodontal pockets, to kill bacteria and infection.
+Dr. Blaustein, or his Dental Hygienist, typically starts with the ultrasonic instrument for removing large plaque deposits from the roots and crowns of the teeth.
+Hand instruments called periodontal scalers are also used to ensure the tooth’s surface is smooth and clean.

-Depending on the extent and severity of your periodontal disease, Dr. Blaustein may use an injectable anesthetic to numb the area or a topical agent that is applied within the gum pockets.
+Depending on the extent and severity of your periodontal disease, Dr. Blaustein, or his hygienist, may use an injectable anesthetic to numb the area or a topical agent that is applied within the gum pockets.

-Temporary tooth sensitivity to hot and cold temperatures and mild bleeding from the gums is normal – but this usually stops within seven days.
+Temporary tooth sensitivity to hot and cold temperatures and mild bleeding from the gums is normal.
+This usually stops in a few days.
 To help expedite the healing process, it’s best to stop smoking since tobacco can hamper your body’s ability to fight off infections.

 If you have any questions about non-surgical periodontal therapy, or would like to schedule any type of general dentistry procedure with Dr. Blaustein at his state-of-the-art Midtown area dental practice, please call London Terrace Phone Number 212-243-6081.